If you are looking to create your online courses, you will need to decide what kind of website you would use to host and build it.

 One of the best things about having your own membership website is that you can integrate as many payment options as you possibly can.

-You can accept the traditional monthly membership payments, but you can also offer plans on a quarterly, six monthly or a yearly basis.
-You can also make a one-time payment or custom-schedule recurring payments.
+You can accept the traditional monthly membership payments, but you can also offer plans on a quarterly, six-monthly, or yearly basis.
+You can also make a one-time payment or custom-schedule recurring payments for when you sell memberships.

-You also have an option to accept the types of debit cards, credit cards, prepaid cards, and any currency you want.
-Some of the main payment options include PayPal, Stripe, Merchant Solutions, Apple Pay, Clickbank, Merchant Solutions and offline methods like cash, check and bank transfer.
+You also have the option to accept the types of debit cards, credit cards, prepaid cards, and any currency you want.
+Some of the main payment options include PayPal, Stripe, Merchant Solutions, Apple Pay, Clickbank, Merchant Solutions, and offline methods like cash, check, and bank transfer.

 Another payment option is CryptoWallets which uses cryptocurrency like Bitcoin.
 Even though this method is not your typical payment gateway, it is becoming very popular with certain markets and audiences.